AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

    console.debug("Page template: " + event.component['xdm:template']);
    ```

-   The `event` object is passed from the `trigger()` method called in the custom event. `component` is the current page derived from the data layer `getState` in the the custom event.
-Recall from earlier the [Page schema](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/data-layer/overview.html#page) exposed by the data layer in order to see the various keys exposed out of the box.
+   The `event` object is passed from the `trigger()` method called in the custom event.
+Here the `component` is the current page derived from the data layer `getState` in the custom event.

-1. Save the changes and run a [build](https://experienceleague.adobe.com/docs/experience-platform/tags/publish/builds.html) in Launch to promote the code to the [environment](https://experienceleague.adobe.com/docs/experience-platform/tags/publish/environments/environments.html) used on your AEM Site.
+1. Save the changes and run a [build](https://experienceleague.adobe.com/docs/experience-platform/tags/publish/builds.html) in the tag property to promote the code to the [environment](https://experienceleague.adobe.com/docs/experience-platform/tags/publish/environments/environments.html) used on your AEM Site.

    >[!NOTE]
    >
-   > It can be very useful to use the [Adobe Experience Platform Debugger](https://experienceleague.adobe.com/docs/debugger-learn/tutorials/experience-platform-debugger/introduction-to-the-experience-platform-debugger.html) to switch the embed code to a **Development** environment.
+   > It can be useful to use the [Adobe Experience Platform Debugger](https://experienceleague.adobe.com/docs/platform-learn/data-collection/debugger/overview.html) to switch the embed code to a **Development** environment.

 1. Navigate to your AEM site and open the developer tools to view the console.
 Refresh the page and you should see that the console messages have been logged:

    ![Page Loaded Console Messages](assets/collect-data-analytics/page-show-event-console.png)

 ## Create Data Elements

 Next create several Data Elements to capture different values from the Adobe Client Data Layer.
-As seen in the previous exercise we have seen it is possible to access the properties of the data layer directly through custom code.
-The advantage of using Data Elements is that they can be re-used across Launch rules.
+As seen in the previous exercise it is possible to access the properties of the data layer directly through custom code.
+The advantage of using Data Elements is that they can be reused across tag rules.

-Recall from earlier the [Page schema](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/data-layer/overview.html#page) exposed by the data layer:

 Data elements are mapped to the `@type`, `dc:title`, and `xdm:template` properties.

 ### Component Resource Type

-1. Navigate to Experience Platform Launch and into the Web property integrated with the AEM Site.
+1. Navigate to Experience Platform and into the tag property integrated with the AEM Site.
 1. Navigate to the **Data Elements** section and click **Create New Data Element**.
-1. For **Name** enter **Component Resource Type**.
+1. For the **Name** field, enter the **Component Resource Type**.
-1. For **Data Element Type** select **Custom Code**.
+1. For the **Data Element Type** field, select **Custom Code**.

     ![Component Resource Type](assets/collect-data-analytics/component-resource-type-form.png)

-1. Click **Open Editor** and enter the following in the custom code editor:
+1. Click **Open Editor** button and enter the following in the custom code editor:

     ```js
     if(event && event.component && event.component.hasOwnProperty('@type')) {